cusyio/Python4DataScience/docs/productive/git/advanced/hooks/index.rst

 |               | `push-to-checkout`_                                   |
 +---------------+-------------------------------------------------------+

-They can be located either in local or server-side repositories.
-This allows Git repositories to be customised and user-defined actions to be triggered.
+They can be located in either local or server-side repositories, allowing you to customise Git repositories and trigger user-defined actions.

 Git hooks are located in the :file:`.git/hooks/` directory.
 When a repository is created, some sample scripts are already created there: